ric2b/Vivaldi-browser/chromium/docs/threading_and_tasks.md

 * SequenceLocalStorageSlot : Bind external state to a sequence.

-* base::MessageLoopCurrent : Proxy to a subset of Task related APIs bound to the current thread
+* base::CurrentThread : Proxy to a subset of Task related APIs bound to the current thread

 * Embedders may provide their own static accessors to post tasks on specific loops (e.g. content::BrowserThreads).